modeldatarcn/modeldatarcn.github.io/index.md

 Additional details will be provided as they become available.

-If you are interested in participating in either or both workshops, please contact Doug Schuster, schuster@ucar.edu.
-Please provide a brief summary of your background, and why you would be interested in participating.
+If you are interested in participating in one or both workshops, please provide a brief summary of your background, and why you are interested in participating to Doug Schuster, schuster@ucar.edu.

 ## [Steering Committee](#steering-committee)